Skip to main content

 Different ways of enriching your model are available in the Software Factory.
 They facilitate and speed up the development of your application.

-Model enrichment is the process of automating parts of your manual workflows.
-The Software Factory comes with a number of ready-made enrichments, but you can also create your own.
-Three types of enrichments are available:
+• Model enrichment is the process of automating parts of your manual workflows.
+The Software Factory comes with a large number of ready-made enrichments that are also available as tasks in the screens where they are most relevant, but you can also create your own.

 • A model-driven enrichment can be used to check, for example, the consistency in your application.
 You can re-run it on a need-to basis.